 The second kind of algorithm is SVM.
-SVMs are a learning method introduced by V. Vapnik [10][9].
-They are well founded in terms of computational learning theory and very open to theoretical understanding and analysis.
-Many researchers proposed improved method based on SVM method, such as transductive inference for text classification using support vector machines [11], Support vector machine active learning with applications to text classification [12], dimension reduction in text classification with support vector machines[13], feature selection in SVM text categorization [14], text classification using support vector machine with mixture of kernel[15], text categorization with support vector machines learning with many relevant features [16], learning to classify text using support vector machines methods, theory and algorithms [17], Combining supervised term-weighting metrics for SVM text classification with extended term representation [18].
-This method is often used for small sample classification, nonlinear and high dimensional data set.
-But now is the age of big data, which the most people concerned is not acquiring data but improving classification performance.
-SVM algorithms do not have the mechanism to automatically enhance the efficiency of the classification in the classification process.
-Thus, SVM classification algorithm is not suitable for large amounts of text data.
+SVMs are learning methods that were introduced by V. Vapnik [10][9].
+They are well-founded in terms of computational learning theory and very open to theoretical understanding and analysis.
+Many researchers have proposed improved methods based on the SVM method, such as transductive inference for text classification using support vector machines [11], support vector machine active learning with applications in text classification [12], dimension reduction in text classification with SVMs [13], feature selection in SVM text categorization [14], text classification using SVM with a mixture of kernels [15], text categorization with SVMs learning with many relevant features [16], learning to classify text using SVMs methods, theories, and algorithms [17], and combining supervised term-weighting metrics for SVM text classification with extended term representation [18].
+This method is often used for small sample classification and nonlinear and high-dimensional data sets.
+However, now is the age of big data, and most people are not concerned with acquiring data but improving classification performance.
+SVM algorithms do not have the mechanism required to automatically enhance the efficiency of the classification in the classification process.
+Thus, the SVM classification algorithm is not suitable for large amounts of text data.

-Naive Bayes classier makes up the other group of algorithms.
-Naive Bayes has been studied extensively since the 1950s.
-It was introduced under a different name into the text retrieval community in the early 1960s, and remains a popular (baseline) method for text categorization [20].
-Based on the bag-of-words representation, this algorithm uses probabilistic models to estimate the likelihood that a given document is in a class.
+The Naïve Bayes classier makes up the other group of algorithms.
+Naïve Bayes has been studied extensively since the 1950s.
+It was introduced under a different name into the text retrieval community in the early 1960s and remains a popular (baseline) method for text categorization [20].
+Based on the bag-of-words representation, this algorithm uses probabilistic models to estimate the likelihood that a given document is in a particular class.
 They use this probability estimate for decision making.
-Many researchers proposed improved method based on Naive Bayes method, such as Some effective techniques for Naive Bayes text classification [21], Naive Bayes for text classification with unbalanced classes [22], adapting Naive Bayes tree for text classification [J]. knowledge and information systems [23], tackling the poor assumptions of Naive Bayes text classifiers [24], sentiment analysis of blogs by combining lexical knowledge with text classification [25], A comparison of event models for Naive Bayes text classification [26].
-Naive Bayes classifier is a simple and effective classification method based on statistical learning theory.
-But it can't handle changes based on the characteristics of the combination results.
-Naive Bayes algorithms do not have the mechanism to automatically enhance the efficiency of the classification in the classification process and its classification performance is lower than other algorithms.
-Thus, Naive Bayes classification algorithm is unable to guarantee high efficiency classification in the large amounts of text data.
+Many researchers have proposed improved methods based on the Naïve Bayes method, such as some effective techniques for Naïve Bayes text classification [21], Naïve Bayes for text classification with unbalanced classes [22], adapting the Naïve Bayes tree for text classification [J], knowledge and information systems [23], tackling the poor assumptions of Naïve Bayes text classifiers [24], sentiment analysis of blogs by combining lexical knowledge with text classification [25], and a comparison of event models for Naïve Bayes text classification [26].
+Naïve Bayes classification is a simple and effective classification method based on statistical learning theory, but it cannot handle changes based on the characteristics of the combination results.
+Naïve Bayes algorithms do not have the mechanisms required to automatically enhance the efficiency of the classification during the classification process, and their classification performance is lower than that of other algorithms.
+Thus, the Naïve Bayes classification algorithm is unable to guarantee high efficiency classification for large amounts of textual data.

 In this paper, we propose an effective approach for text classification.
-It is divided into three stages , namely extracting the key words of category (KWC) of labeled texts based on TF-IDF approach, classifying unlabeled text by the relevancy of category and unlabeled text, improving the performance of approach by updating the KWC in the process of classification.
+It is divided into three stages , namely extracting the key words of category (KWCs) of labeled texts based on an TF-IDF approach, classifying unlabeled text by the relevancy of the category and unlabeled text, and improving the performance of the approach by updating the KWC in the process of classification.